 Therefore, the calculation of the dividend ratio for 2018 will be as follows: –

 - Dividend Payout 2018 = 26.95%

-First, we need to ascertain the net profit of the company for report date Mar -2017.
+First, we need to ascertain the company’s net profit for the report date, March 2017.

-Therefore, the calculation of Dividend Payout for 2017 will be as follows,
+Therefore, the calculation of the dividend payout for 2017 will be as follows: –

 Dividend Payout 2017 = Total Dividends /Net Income